notesbytom/notesbytom/cisco-switch/catalyst_ibns.md

 Use the `show access-session` to view authenticated devices.
 With IOS-XE 7.11.1+ use `show access-session info` in combination with `device-tracking` to see the device IPv4 addresses.
-Use `show access-session mac address details` for more info like Device-type/Device-name.
+Use `show access-session mac address details` for more info like Device-type/Device-name (Possibly based on OUI lookup?).
 * [Command Reference, Cisco IOS XE - Security][5]

 ## Related Terminology